BibianaC/CV/README.md

 # Bibiana Cristòfol Amat

-Enthusiastic full-stack junior developer with a background in analytical and client management roles.
+Enthusiastic software developer with a background in analytical and client management roles.
 Passionate about agile methodologies, test driven development and object oriented design.
-I am looking for a junior developer role in a fast paced environment where I can continue to learn and develop my code craftsmanship.
+I am looking for a software developer role in a fast paced environment where I can continue to learn and develop my code craftsmanship.

 ## Selected Portfolio